eegli/tinyparse/readme.md

 # Tinyparse

-### Opiniated, type-safe parsing module for object literals and Node's `process.argv`.
+### Opiniated, type-safe parsing module for CLI arguments and object literals.

 _Like [Joi](https://joi.dev/) and [Yargs](https://yargs.js.org/) had a baby but it's not as capable as its parents._